 Letter from the Program Director - Internal Medicine Residency

 Thank you for your interest in the Internal Medicine training programs at the University of Maryland.
-This web site describes our philosophy for postgraduate education and the structure and content of the curriculum.
-We offer several training programs:
+We offer several tracks:

 - 3-year categorical IM

-- Research Pathway (2 years IM followed by fellowship as physician scientist)
+- Research Pathway with 2 years IM followed by fellowship as physician scientist

 - 1-year preliminary IM

 - International Scholars (categorical and preliminary) - Only for SACM sponsored candidates

 - 5-year EMIM with optional Critical Care fellowship

 Our residents participate in a well-rounded curriculum with an excellent balance of ambulatory and inpatient experiences under the supervision of expert faculty.
 Residents receive training in evidence based medicine, epidemiology, teaching and team management skills, ethics, palliative care, business of medicine and a cost consciousness approach to clinical practice along with simulation and ultrasound sessions.
 With a schedule that emphasizes wellness, is structured in an X+Y format and has dedicated conference time, our residents have ample opportunity time for friends and family.
 They are part of an enthusiastic educational environment designed to enhance academic curiosity, foster excellence in clinical and teaching skills and promote research.